 Dreamdata and ORM both help B2B SaaS companies understand their revenue engine.
 But they start from different questions and build toward different outcomes.
+If you want the broader landscape, the best marketing attribution software for B2B roundup covers both alongside the other leading platforms.

 Dreamdata asks: "Which marketing activities created this pipeline?"
 ORM asks: "What will this pipeline produce, and what should we change?"